cdsittampalam/documentation/docs/Partner API.md

 #### Server Environment

-When you are ready to go Live, you must generate a public key that is added to the Swagger UI.
+You generate a public key that is added to the Swagger UI.
 The public key enforces security by providing a signature in order to sign each request.

 The signature is used to sign areas where security needs to be applied including: